Codeception/codeception.github.com/_posts/2013-08-01-testing-wordpress-plugins-2.markdown

 ![Dashboard](/images/wordpress/wp2_dashboard.png)

 Test commands which allow us to do that are pretty obvious.
-To keep the code shorter we won't show the code from previous lesson.
+To keep the code listing shorter we won't show the code from previous lesson.
 But you should understand that we just append new commands to the previous steps.

 {% highlight php %}
 <?php